Arynelson/Item-Drop-Simulator/README.md

 # Item Drop Simulator

-A C++ command-line tool that simulates the monster drop system from Metin2.
+A C++ command-line tool that simulates the monster drop system .
 It reads drop tables from a config file, lets you fight different monsters, and shows what items you get based on realistic probability calculations.

 ## What it does